last updated Oct 2018; changed

 Amp; the whole combo; cabinet, speaker, chassis, the works

-Cabinet; black vinyl over wood; the box that packages the whole thing
+Cabinet; black vinyl over wood; the box that packages the whole

-Chassis; the thing which does the actual amplifying; metal box which is screwed into the top of the cabinet, featuring knobs, switches, valves, and loads of internal wiring.
-The dangerous bit.
+which is screwed into the top of the cabinet, featuring knobs,

-Reverb Unit; dirty-gold-coloured metal block screwed into the bottom of the cabinet
+Reverb Unit; dirty-gold-coloured metal block screwed into the

 Valve; tube to you North Americans